Characters / Raising Hope

 Barney Hughes (Gregg Binkley)

-Store manager for Howdy's, he is Sabrina and Jimmy's boss.
+Store manager at Howdy's, he is Sabrina and Jimmy's boss.
 Easily excitable, he is often the butt of some prank Sabrina pulls out of boredom.

 - Ascended Extra: After joining the main cast.